 The Offer in Compromise program (OIC) allows taxpayers to settle their tax debt with the Internal Revenue Service (IRS) for less than the total amount owed.
 While this can be a helpful option for those facing significant financial hardship, the IRS does not accept every offer.
 They may return or reject an OIC for various reasons.
-Understanding these reasons can help you better prepare and increase the likelihood of your offer being accepted.
+Understanding these reasons can help you better prepare and increase the likelihood that your offer will be accepted.

 Reasons the IRS Might Return Your Offer